sharoncornelius/idpf-specification/idpf_specification.md

 </tbody>
 </table>

-<span class="mark">Unlike the “in order , single queue model” which
+<span class="mark">Unlike the “in order single queue model” which
-implements a descriptor done (DD) bit, for “in order , split queue” and “out of order , split queue” models (in which completion queue is used) ,software identifies new completion queue entries by comparing the generation bit.
+implements a descriptor done (DD) bit, for “in order split queue” and “out of order split queue” models (in which completion queue is used) ,software identifies new completion queue entries by comparing the generation bit.
 Hardware toggles the generation bit on every wraparound on the completion queue.
 Using this method, software can determine the old entries from the new ones by looking for mismatches on the generation bit from one descriptor to the next.
-When working with a completion queue , Software must not post new packets to the TX queue unless it is guaranteed that the completions of the packets (either descriptor fetch completion or data fetch completion) will not be overlapped before software processes
+When working with a completion queue, software must not post new packets to the TX queue unless it is guaranteed that the completions of the packets (either descriptor fetch completion or data fetch completion) will not be overlapped before software processes